kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-03-user-api-routes-jwt-auth/06-request-and-body-validation.md

 // MORE CODE
 ```

-## undefined?
+## Test the POST route in Postman
 * We try to hit this post route in Postman (make sure to select POST)
 * We see `undefined` in Terminal

-* Why?
+## Houston we have a Problem! - Why are we getting undefined?
-    - In order for `req.body` to work we have to initialize the body parser
+* In order for `req.body` to work we have to initialize the body parser
-    - You used to have to install body-parser as a separate package in Express and bring it in to server.js but now it is built into Express
+* You used to have to install `body-parser` as a separate package in Express and bring it in to `server.js` but now it is built into Express
-    - So instead of `app.use(bodyParser.json())` like we used to have to do we now use:
+* So instead of `app.use(bodyParser.json())` like we used to have to do we now use:

 `server.js`